Miraj

 Chhatrapati Shivaji Maharaj, the founder of the Maratha Empire, stayed in Miraj for two months during his south India campaign.
-Because of its location, Miraj has been held as a strategic bastion.
 It was the capital of Miraj Senior and a vital junction on the central railway network.
 The Patwardhan family were the hereditary rulers of Miraj until independence.

-Miraj is known for Hindustani classical music and medical services.
-It is an emerging medical hub in India.
-The city has an unbelievable doctor-to-patient ratio.
-The low cost of medical treatment, treatment facilities, and adjoining medical facilities attract patients to Miraj.
-The language is a key factor as most of the Kannada-speaking staff attract many patients from North Karnataka.
-Many medical tourists visit from the adjoining districts of North Karnataka and Goa, as well as all over India and from Arab countries.
-The annual Ganesh Visarjan procession is an attraction that lasts for an average of twenty hours.
+Miraj is known for medical tourism.

 History

 Shilahara (1000 to 1216)

 At the end of the 9th century, the Shilaharas of Kolhapur gained control of Miraj.
 In 1024, the city was ruled by Narasimha of the Shilahar dynasty.
 Jatiga II (c.
 1000-1020), the fourth Shilahar ruler, appears in the records of his son, Narasimha (c.
 1050–1075).
 Jatiga II was succeeded by his son Gonka, who has been described in inscriptions as the conqueror of Karahata (Karad), Miraj, and Konkan.
 The Shilaharas were able to retain control of Miraj despite nearby military action by Chavan-raja, a general of Western Chalukya King Jayasimha II.